 D.C. isn't cheap, but it isn't the most expensive place we've looked at either.
 With an average rent of $2,360 as of April 2019, the city is on the pricier side, but still affordable.
 The median home value in 2019 is $573,900, which is a fair bit below some other places we've looked at on this list.

 If you're in the market for a new home, the best thing you can do to set yourself up for success is to work with a qualified local real estate agent.
-Clever Partner Agents will help find you a home that fits your needs and save you money while they do it: home buyers are eligible for a $1,000 Home Buyer Rebate to help cover closing costs in 40 states.
+Clever Partner Agents will help find you a home that fits your needs and save you money while they do it: home buyers may be eligible for Clever Cash Back, which is up to 0.5% money back after the sale is final.
 To learn more about Clever can help and to schedule a free, no-obligation consultation, just fill out our form and we'll be in touch with you shortly.